Torn Rotator Cuff Injury (Frayed Rotator)

 Over time you'll notice that you automatically start to put more weight on your non-injured side to cope with everyday activities.
 When you experience pain on the opposite side of your body, this is something called "over compensation" pain.
 Usually the rotator cuff will get torn in your dominant shoulder (if you are right handed, this would be your right shoulder).
 When this happens there is a higher risk that you'll over-strain your weaker arm that's compensating for your injury, because it's just not as strong as your dominant side.

-Deep Tissue Regeneration Therapy (Deep Tissue Therapy) is the best treatment available to deal with over compensation issues and injury prevention by maintaining healthy blood flow to your entire shoulder.
+Soft Tissue Repair Therapy (Soft Tissue Therapy) is the best treatment available to deal with over compensation issues and injury prevention by maintaining healthy blood flow to your entire shoulder.

 Even if you try to avoid over compensation pain in your healthy arm you're still at risk for re-injuring your damaged rotator cuff.
 Ignoring over compensation pain and the pain felt from your rotator cuff injury while returning to regular activities or your job can lead to even more problems with healing.